what’s up? So, you are interested in knowing how to use WhatsApp for Business. Well, why wouldn’t you?

 Who’s it for and why brand need to use WhatsApp Business?

 “Customers today don’t want to call or email a business –they want to send a message.
 And since customers are on WhatsApp, businesses need to be too.”

 – Mitu Singh, Product Manager for WhatsApp Business

 First things first, although the official website says that it was primarily built keeping SMEs in mind, WhatsApp launched its API in 2018 to cater to big brands and micro-businesses.
 Some examples of which I came across recently are Netflix, KLM, Bookmyshow, Flipkart, and Oyo.
 And on the personal front, my vegetable vendor and neighborhood grocery store also use WhatsApp Business.
 So, there you go.
 The reason is WhatsApp Business app is simple yet sophisticated enough to cater to customers of any business from a vegetable vendor to a global airline.

 WhatsApp seems to have benefited greatly from its free messaging, free calls, clean and simpler user interface proposition and continues to grow exponentially compared to its alternatives.
-As per AdWeek, as of January 2019, more than 5 million businesses use WhatsApp Business every month.
-The interesting part is that this growth has been achieved within one year of the launch.
+According to WhatsApp head Will Cath cart, as of January 2021, approximately 175 million people send messages to business accounts on WhatsApp every day!

-With WhatsApp constantly improving the app and adding features to it, more and more businesses are expected to join the network.
-It is bound to become the most attractive communication platform in the multi-channel marketing mix.
+With WhatsApp constantly improving the app and adding new features to it, more and more businesses are expected to join the network.
+It is bound to become the most lucrative communication platform in the multi-channel marketing mix.
 By adopting WhatsApp Business, marketers can derive these benefits: